infusion/HTML5-Experiments/advent/README.md

 # Advent Calendar

 Last years [christmas calendar](https://www.xarg.org/2016/11/creating-an-advent-calendar-with-html5-and-css3/) (where you can see a live demo of the animation still used) was brought to a new level so that a whole clique can participate on filling the little doors.
-It now has a MySQL backend and a small admin area.
-Additionally, people can send greetings to eachother that are visualized by gift boxes randomly on the screen.
+Now, it has a MySQL backend and a small admin area.
+Additionally, people can send greetings to each other that are visualized by gift boxes randomly on the screen.

-The calendar can be filled with images and links.
+The calendar can also be filled with images and links.

 ![](calendar-screen.png)